RainbowMiner/RainbowMiner/README.md

 <details><summary>Nicehash</summary> https://www.nicehash.com/ auto-exchange and payout in BTC, use of Nicehash wallet is recommended, see note below</details>
 <details><summary>NLpool</summary> https://www.nlpool.nl/ auto-exchange and payout in BTC, LTC or any coin, that is listed at the pool</details>
 <details><summary>PhiPhiPool</summary> https://www.phi-phi-pool.com no auto-exchange, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>
-<details><summary>Ravenminer</summary> https://www.ravenminer.com/ ravencoin-pool, pays in RVN, set your RVN-address in pools configuration or edit pools.config.txt</details>
+<details><summary>Ravenminer</summary> https://www.ravenminer.com/ ravencoin-pool for us region, pays in RVN, set your RVN-address in pools configuration or edit pools.config.txt</details>
+<details><summary>RavenminerEu</summary> https://eu.ravenminer.com/ ravencoin-pool for eu region, pays in RVN, set your RVN-address in pools configuration or edit pools.config.txt</details>
 <details><summary>YiiMP</summary> https://yiimp.eu/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>
 <details><summary>ZergPool / ZergPoolCoins</summary>